Updated March 31, 2026

 Most Ohio appraisal firms start with professional liability insurance for appraisers, then add general liability, commercial auto, and cyber liability based on how they operate.
 That combination can address professional errors, bodily injury, property damage, and cyber attacks.

 Appraisal company insurance cost in Ohio varies by services offered, claim history, office setup, vehicle use, and whether you need cyber liability or hired auto coverage.
-The state average in the data provided is $66 to $246 per month, but actual pricing varies.
+Actual pricing depends on those factors and the coverage choices you make.

 Ohio businesses with 1 or more employees generally need workers' compensation coverage, and many commercial leases require proof of general liability coverage.
-If your firm uses a business vehicle, Ohio also has commercial auto minimum liability limits of $25,000/$50,000/$25,000.
+If your firm uses a business vehicle, Ohio also has commercial auto minimum liability limits.

 Yes.
 A quote for appraisal errors and omissions insurance in Ohio usually depends on your appraisal volume, the types of properties you handle, and whether you want added protection for legal defense, client claims, or omissions.